khomeini-air/asia-booklender/README.md

 ### Pagination
-Indicates the page of the array of objects returned by the Server:
+Indicates the page of the array of resources returned by the Server:
 1. currentPage: int - the current page of the result.
-2. pageSize: int - the number of data returned in the page.
+2. pageSize: int - the number of resources returned in the page.
-3. totalElements: int - the total number of objects.
+3. totalElements: int - the total number of resources.
-4. totalPages: int - total number of objects
+4. totalPages: int - total number of pages.

 ## API Examples